Replicating Human Motivated Reasoning Studies with LLMs: Introduction

-Given the direction of motivated reasoning is often dependent on an individual's identity or experiences, such as partisanship \cite{Bolsen_Druckman_Cook_2014}, recent work has begun to explore whether LLMs embody motivated reasoning when given particular aspects of demographics or personality.
-Studies have shown providing LLMs with traits such as political affiliation and gender \cite{Dash_Reymond_Spiro_Caliskan_2025} or occupation and goal \cite{Cho_Hoyle_Hermstrüwer_2025} do mimic motivated reasoning based on their specified role.
-However, it is well-established that even base LLMs (with no provided personality or identity) hold certain biases and preferences, particularly skewing to left-leaning perspectives \cite{motoki2024more, Proma_Pate_Druckman_Ghoshal_He_Hoque_2025}.
-This raises the question of whether base LLMs inherently mimic motivated reasoning when provided with information.
-Thus, this paper aims to answer the following research questions: \begin{itemize} \item \textbf{RQ1}: Do base LLMs (without persona induction) mimic motivated reasoning similar to human responses? \item \textbf{RQ2}: Do similarities in behavior exist between groups of LLMs under different motivations and domains? \end{itemize}
+Recent work has begun to explore whether LLMs embody motivated reasoning when given particular aspects of demographics or personality.
+Studies have shown that providing LLMs with traits such as political affiliation and gender \cite{Dash_Reymond_Spiro_Caliskan_2025} or occupation and goal \cite{Cho_Hoyle_Hermstrwer_2025} affect task outcomes.
+However, prior work has yet to measure the direct effects of manipulating motivational cues without such personality inductions.
+To isolate the effects of motivational cues without personality effects, we focus on examining base LLM behaviors, supported by additional testing of prompting for reasoning (Appendix (Appx.) \ref{sec:justification}) and with demographics (Appx. \ref{sec:demographictest}).
+Thus, this paper aims to answer the following research questions: